dougeby/IntuneDocs/intune/macos-enroll.md

 ## Tell your users how to enroll their devices to access company resources

-You'll need to tell your end users to go to the [Company Portal website](http://portal.manage.microsoft.com), and follow the prompts to enroll their devices.
+Tell your end users to go to the [Company Portal website](http://portal.manage.microsoft.com) and follow the prompts to enroll their devices.
 You can also send them a link to online enrollment steps: [Enroll your macOS device in Intune](https://docs.microsoft.com/intune-user-help/enroll-your-device-in-intune-macos).

 For information about other end-user tasks, see these articles: